MohsinDev369/DockerTodo/README.md

 # DockerTodo
-A todo created with nodejs and React and saving todo in db
+A todo was created with nodejs and React and saved todo in local db, Also used docker